RETURNS

 Implement a Size Recommendation Tool

-Ilovefashionretail.com asserts that “8 out of 10 returns in fashion e-commerce are linked with size and fitting issue.”
+Ilovefashionretail.com asserts that “8 out of 10 returns in fashion e-commerce are linked with size and fitting issues.”
 They go on to estimate that “in Europe alone, the returns due to incorrect size cost retailers more than 8.4 Billion Euros every year.”
-To combat this costly issue, savvy online retailers have cottoned on to the fact that non-engaging size charts are simply not enough for customers to determine what size to purchase a product in.
+To combat this costly issue, savvy online retailers have realized that non-engaging size charts are simply not enough for customers to determine what size to purchase a product in.

 In a bid to solve the fit conundrum, international stores like Snipes are turning to AI-powered, size advisor tools like Fit Finder with successful results that show a 8% decrease in return rate.